Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 Who should not use dandelion root?

-Avoid dandelion root if you have gallstones or bile duct obstruction, as its cholagogue properties could trigger gallbladder attacks.
+Avoid dandelion root if you have gallstones or bile duct obstruction, as its cholagogue properties could trigger gallbladder discomfort.
 People with allergies to Asteraceae family plants (ragweed, chrysanthemums, marigolds) should use caution.
 Those with active stomach ulcers or severe GERD should avoid dandelion due to increased gastric acid secretion.
 Pregnant women should consult healthcare providers before using therapeutic doses.
 The European Medicines Agency advises against use in children under twelve without medical supervision.

 How long does it take for dandelion root to work?